Global Reporting Initiative Index

 Workers covered by an occupational health and safety management system

-Workers include the scope of employees and contractors.
+• Workers include the scope of employees and contractors.
 Management system, internal and external audit cover a total of 26 factories in domestic, abroad and subsidiaries.
-In 2021, there were 3 new factories, namely the Fab 12 phase 8, Fab 18B phase 1 to 3, and the Advanced Backend Fab 6.
-They are planned to obtain ISO 45001 Occupational Safety and Health management system certification in 2022.
+In 2022, there were 3 new factories, namely the Fab 18A phase 7, Fab 18B phase 6 and 7.
+They plan to obtain ISO 45001 Occupational Safety and Health management system certification in 2023.
 The remaining 23 existing factories and subsidiaries TSMC (China), TSMC (Nanjing), WaferTech and VisEra have obtained ISO 45001 certification.
-The total certification rate of management system is 88.5%.
+The total certification rate of management system is 89.6%.

 -